Shopko

-Shopko (stylized as SHOPKO, formerly stylized as ShopKo) was a chain of department stores based in Green Bay, Wisconsin.
+Shopko Stores, Inc. (stylized as SHOPKO, formerly stylized as ShopKo) was a chain of department stores based in Green Bay, Wisconsin.
 All locations closed on June 23, 2019, with the exception of the Shopko Optical locations, which continue to operate.

 The company was founded in 1962 by James Ruben as ShopKo Corporation (with upper-case "K").
 It opened its first store in 1962 in Green Bay, Wisconsin.